grant-mullinax/schedulo/artifacts/architecture.md

 We have no plans to expand the size of this project after its completion for this class.

 # Interoperability
-If the system is expected to share data or resources with other software or hardware, the architecture should describe how that will be accomplished.
+The system is not expected to share data or resources with any software or hardware outside of the app itself and its server.

 # Internationalization/Localization